 Alleviate Bruxism with a Night Guard

 Here at our Jupiter dental office, Dr. Villalobos will curate an individual treatment plan to help relieve your nighttime bruxism.
-With a specially made night guard, you’ll be able to sleep through the night without harming your teeth or keeping your sleep partner up.
+With a custom-made night guard, you’ll be able to sleep soundly through the night without damaging your teeth or keeping your bed partner up.

 Alternative Solutions for Bruxism

-Dr. Villalobos might also recommend to you additional ways to alleviate your stress and stop you from grinding.
-Certain lifestyle changes and treatment methods you can try include:
+In addition to a night guard, Dr. Villalobos may also recommend other ways to help alleviate your stress and stop you from grinding your teeth.
+Ceratin lifestyle changes and treatment methods you can try include:

 - Relaxing your mouth